 Many technologies or innovations continue to be shaped based on the different problems and solutions users of a product have.
 For example high wheel bycicles were perceived as not suitable for women but tricycles were instead.
 That is because women were perceived as the weaker gender and less energy was needed to use a trycicle then a high weel bycicle.
 Later on the safety bike developed, because it was suitable to satisfy most users (men and women), which then turned into the dominant innovation, or more specific “artefact”.

-Another example is the bra that has been shaped by societal problems and needs.
+Another example is the bra that has been shaped by different societal problems and needs.
 Before the bra, woman were wearing corsets, mainly made of metal.
-However, in WW2 metals were needed for ships and women were to help out in factories.
+In World War 2 more metals were needed to build for ships and more women were needed to help out in factories.
 While wearing a corset during factory work became umcofortable to wear it also took up too much metal.
 A solution was a bralette.
 From thereon, history unfolded around the bra as we know it today.